SAP/openui5-fhir/docs/tutorials/4 Request Handling.md

 > Hint: For UI5 applications based on a FHIR endpoint, the recommendation is to use bundle requests to reduce the number of requests and to avoid potentially patient-specific data in the URL.
 Nevertheless, there might be use cases where the application developer will use direct HTTP requests,for example, when the FHIR endpoint cannot process bundle requests.

 ### Step 4.1: Direct Requests
-Out of the box, the UI5 FHIRModel requests and submits data as direct requests.
+Out of the box, the UI5 FHIR Model requests and submits data as direct requests.
 This mode lets the URL contain the following syntax:

 ```
 VERB [base]/[type]/[id] {?_format=[mime-type]}